Never-ending enjoyment (for a limited time only)

 Word of mouth marketing has never been stronger, yet while false scarcity isn’t any new kind of rocket science, all across the globe brands both big and small are coming ‘round to the idea that to be there today, you need to be gone tomorrow.

-They are in ‘the busy trap’.
+They are in what the New York Times refers to as ‘the busy trap’.

 The race to be ‘different’